ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 The [GEGL](http://gegl.org/) library now used by GIMP for all image processing, has received numerous updates.

-Most importantly, all scaling is now done on linear data.
+Most importantly, all scaling for display is now done on linear data.
 This produces more accurate scaled-down thumbnails and more valid results of mipmap computations.
 GIMP 2.10 doesn't use mipmaps yet, but it definitely will further down the line.

 More work has been done to improve performance of GEGL across many parts of the source code.
 Improvements to pixel data fetching and setting functions have